Didi: Oh, nothing, sweetheart. It's something that happened a long time ago and it's never, never coming back, so don't you worry.

 - In Garfield Gets a Life, Jon attends a club and disco dances.
 A guy yells at him, "Hey, jerk!
 Disco is dead!"

 Jon: Boy, you learn a dance, and then zango!
 Fourteen years later, they change it.

 Garfield: [glancing at the audience] Go figure.

 - G.I.
 Joe: A Real American Hero: The line "Deader than Disco" is used in one of the episodes.

 Cobra Commander: As of now, your little project is deader than disco!

-- This trope is mentioned in The Loud House episode "Tattler's Tale" when Lincoln mentions that if his dad found out that he destroyed his disco ball he'd be as dead as disco.
+- The Loud House: In the episode "Tattler's Tale" when Lincoln mentions that if his dad found out that he destroyed his disco ball he'd be as dead as disco.

-- The Hanna-Barbera Popeye episode "Spinach Fever" was probably one of the earliest in-universe examples of the trope.
-Popeye and Olive win a dance contest at a disco over Bluto (the disco's "star" dancer), only their prize is a year's membership there.
+- Popeye: In The All-New Popeye Hour episode "Spinach Fever" , Popeye and Olive win a dance contest at a disco over Bluto (the disco's "star" dancer), but their prize is a year's membership there.
 They both swear off disco after that.

 - In the Regular Show episode "Party Re-Pete", Tommy tells Party Zoe "Disco is dead!" before blasting her with a rocket launcher.

 - In the Rugrats episode "Garage Sale", Angelica asks her aunt Didi what disco is.
 Didi just says that disco is never coming back.
 The episode was made in 1992 when the anti-disco backlash was still strong.
 A decade later, both in-universe and in real life, the All Grown Up! pilot special would feature Didi and Stu taking part in a disco competition, showing how by that time the genre had become acceptable to like again.

 - The Simpsons: The episode "I Married Marge" (a flashback to 1979-80) prominently features Homer's "Disco Sucks" bumper sticker.